SECTION 1. Chapter 10 of the General Laws is hereby amended by inserting after section 35DDD the following section:-

-(A)help homeless adults, families, or youth, including but not limited to homeless persons with mental illness or substance use disorder, to permanently exit homelessness and secure permanent housing.
+(A)help adults, families, or youth who are experiencing homelessness, including but not limited to people who are experiencing homelessness and have mental health conditions or are struggling with substance use, to permanently exit homelessness and secure permanent housing.

-(B)ensure that homeless persons with barriers to housing, including but not limited to a lack of identification and documentation, are able to access housing;
+(B)ensure that unhoused persons with barriers to housing, including but not limited to a lack of identification and documentation, are able to access housing;

 (C)provide rental subsidies for both short- and long-term rentals;

 (D)support the construction, acquisition, rehabilitation, lease, preservation, and operation of emergency, short-term and permanent housing units;